ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 listeners enable the implementation of some advanced mailbox manager feature like indexing, spam reporting, quota management and the like.

-Upon exceptions, a bounded number of retries is performed (with exponential backoff delays).
+Upon exceptions, a bounded number of retries are performed (with exponential backoff delays).
 If after those retries the listener is still failing, then the event will be stored in the "Event Dead Letter".
 This API allows diagnosing issues, as well as performing event replay (not implemented yet).

  - [Listing groups](#Listing_groups)